xin-ran-w/BUPT-FP-22-DGOD/README.md

 `--ni` indicate which network to use: 0 for Faster R-CNN, 1 for RetinaNet.

-`--cfi` indicate the class dict
+`--cfi` indicate the class dict.

-`--sdi` indicate the source domains in training
+`--sdi` indicate the source domains in training.

-`--tdi` indicate the target domains in training
+`--tdi` indicate the target domains in training.

 ```bash
 cd /path/to/workspace